CorradoLanera/gpteasyr/README.md

 #>   (i.e., NOT to the 'default' one).
 #>   If you need to be added to the organization and/or to a project,
 #>   please, contact your project's referent.
-#> • Please, set the OPENAI_API_KEY environment variable with your OpenAI API key.
+#> • Please, set the OPENAI_API_KEY environment variable with your key.
 #> • And than, restart your R session.
 prompt <- compose_prompt_api(
   sys_prompt = "You are the assistant of a university professor.",